citp/privacy-policy-historical/t/te/ten/tennis.com.md

-> *The following text is extracted and transformed from the tennis.com privacy policy that was archived on 2013-05-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130527054634id_/http%3A//www.tennis.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tennis.com privacy policy that was archived on 2013-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131230103003id_/http%3A//www.tennis.com/privacy-policy) for the most accurate reproduction.*

-# Tennis
+# TENNIS.com

 Thank you for visiting TENNIS.com, a Miller Sports Group LLC site.
 Your privacy is important to us.
 To better protect your privacy, we provide this notice explaining our information practices and the choices you can make about the way your information is collected and used by Miller Sports Group LLC.
 This web site is governed by this Privacy Notice.